Hi there! Welcome to La Vita Vivi.

 Tailwind is great in that it's not just an Instagram and Pinterest scheduler.
 Just like how Group Boards work in Pinterest, you can apply for Tailwind Tribes to do the same thing but in Tailwind.
 Share pins in the Tribe before uploading your own pins to the Tribe so others can share your content.
 Apply to Tribes that match your blog categories, and share the Tribe pins in your same Category Boards that you shared the Pinterest Group Board pins in.

-- Instagram: share posts to feed, stories, and engagement groups (group DM's)
+- Instagram: share posts to feed and stories

 - Consistency is key!
 Set up a posting schedule and stick to it!
 (Mine: 1/day=Instagram; 1/week=blog)